AyoCodess/expo-test-maestro/readme.md

 ```

-run commands in package.json for maestro
+Run commands in package.json for maestro

-# expo-test-maestro
+### expo-test-maestro